-- The information you have provided on our application form or associated documentation, including name, title, address, telephone number, personal email address, date of birth, gender, employment history, qualifications.
+- The information you have provided on our application form or associated documentation, including name, title, address, telephone number, personal email address, date of birth, sex, employment history, qualifications.
 This also includes “special categories” of more sensitive personal information.
 See further details below of the types of information and their usage.

 - Any information you provide to us during an interview.

 - The outcome of any tests we may ask you to undertake as part of the recruitment process.

 We will seek information from third parties only once a job offer has been made.
 Data will be stored in a range of different places, including on your application record, in HR management systems and on other IT systems (including email).
 We do not collect more information than we need to fulfil the requirements of the recruitment process.

 How we will use data about you

 We will use the personal information we collect about you to: